thebigfilecom/thebigfile-com-dev/submodules/sdk/src/distributed/README.md

 An issue was created to automate this using nix; https://github.com/dfinity-lab/sdk/issues/1078

-# Building the Asset Canister
+# Building the Asset Cube

 The `assetstorage.wasm.gz` and `assetstorage.did` files here are built using scripts/update-frontend-canister.sh in this repo.